mehulagg/gitlab/doc/user/clusters/applications.md

 # GitLab Managed Apps **(FREE) (Deprecated)**

+WARNING:
+This is now DEPRECATED and won't be getting anymore updates.
+Read below the reasoning and how to proceed.

 GitLab provides **GitLab Managed Apps** for various applications which can be added directly to your configured cluster.
 These applications are needed for [Review Apps](../../ci/review_apps/index.md) and